tpadilla10117/Fun-With-GPT-3/README.md

     - Add some presets for the user to quickly send a good prompt
     - Make the app more specific to a single purpose.
 See the OpenAI Examples and prompt design docs for inspiration.

+    - Stretch Goals:
+        - Allow user's to choose a specific AI model:

 ## TroubleShooting & Bugs:
     - **NOTE: UI form field doesn't clear upon submitting a prompt